 The problem with this is that it can become pricey to keep medicating yourself over time.
 Additionally, these medications may have side effects you don’t want to deal with over a long period of time.
 Sometimes, over-the-counter medicines may not even be effective.
 It’s worth noting that these medicines won’t fix the septum; all they’ll do is hide the symptoms they give.

 A better option for most people is septoplasty – also known as a deviated septum surgery.
 With septoplasty, the patient will be operated on via general anesthesia.
 The procedure straightens out your nasal passages and fixes all the mispositioned parts.
 Your nose will be repositioned to its proper place, and you won’t deal with stuffiness due to a deviated septum anymore.
 A deviated septum can lead to breathing difficulties as well as negatively alter the shape of the nose.
-A septoplasty is a surgical procedure performed by Dr. Monica Tadros for her patients in NJ, is aimed to correct for a deviated septum.
+A septoplasty is a surgical procedure performed by best doctor for deviated septum surgery for patients in NYC & NJ, is aimed to correct for a deviated septum.